 How do Botnets infect systems?

-The techniques botnets use to infect other machines and recruit new bots is simple.
+The techniques botnets use to infect other machines and recruit new bots are simple.
 Individual bots are dispersed geographically across the world and across the entire IP address space.

 In most cases, the mode used is a host of social engineering tactics.
 Besides, thumb drives and other types of common media can be used to distribute Botcode.
 The bot code is generally installed via the Autorun and Autoplay features on machines running Windows.
 So, the systems running Windows OS are most vulnerable to Botnet attacks.

-Drive-by downloads is another way via which botnets affect system when a user visits a website and malware is downloaded by exploiting web browser vulnerabilities.
+Drive-by downloads are another way via which botnets affect the system when a user visits a website and malware is downloaded by exploiting web browser vulnerabilities.

 The plug-ins and add-ons use in browsers have seen an upward trend in recent years.
 As such, browser-based attacks have surfaced regularly and contributed significantly to the rise in infections via Drive-by downloads.

 A Botnet is designed with the specific intention of carrying out large-scale click fraud and Bitcoin mining.
 A Botnet Tracker is a tool that can be used to analyze its malicious architecture and activity in real-time.